PRX/corporate.prx.org/CONTRIBUTING.md

 ### Layout

-As discussed earlier, a layout has no code itself; it simply defines a set of **regions** that get rendered for any page using that layout.
+As discussed earlier, a layout has no code itself; it simply defines a set of **regions** that get rendered together for any page using that layout.

 Changing the layout of any `Page`/etc is (generally) a non-destructive operation.
 The actual content for the `Page` belongs to the page; the layout just determines what code should exist around that content.
+Take some care when changing the layout of content, though.

 ### Region

-A region is the outer-most layer where HTML can be written.
+A region is the outer-most layer where HTML can actually be written.
 Regions have access to the Squarespace context for whatever content is currently being rendered (you can always view this context by appending `?format=json-pretty` to the URL for the content).

 Most of the layouts that are defined in our template include three regions.
 They tend to share the `head` and `tail` region, with some other region between those.